ericzhangxin/management/README.md

 Class ConsoleDisplayer displays the customer collection in corresponding sorting criteria.

-Sorting folder contains the generic class SortExpressionBuilder to sort IEnumerable<T> by multiple properties.
+Sorting folder contains the generic class SortExpressionBuilder to sort IEnumerable<<T>> by multiple chained properties to support OrderBy-then-By.

 ### CustomerManagementTests.csproj is a test project to test the CustomerManager and FileReader.
 CustomerManagementTests covers the add/sorting test cases and file reading functionality.